Summer Camp FAQ

 Frequently Asked Questions

 At Porchlight Music Theatre we strive to have Teaching Artists with both prominent experience teaching and with exciting credits on stage.
 All teachers undergo criminal background checks before teaching camp.
-Check out our teaching artists’ bios!
+Please see the teacher bios for more information.

-Each camp’s show will take place on the final Friday of the two week session.
-It will take place in the theatre of the camp location at 2:15 PM.
+Each camp’s final day and show will take place on the final Friday of the two-week session.
+It will take place on a professional Chicago stage The Greenhouse Theater Center (2257 N Lincoln Ave, Chicago, IL 60614) at 2:15 PM.
 Final performances are free and can be attended by students’ family members and friends.
 Photography and video of the performance is allowed.
+Porchlight Music Theatre will also film the show and send families a digital copy once camp concludes.

 Camps have a maximum of 21 students per camp, with 3 Teaching Artists.
 If fewer than 14 students register, only two Teaching Artists will be contracted for the camp.
 All students are between the ages of 7-12.